seupermission/PyThermometer/README.md

 ## MonitoringWithExcel

- * MonitoringDHT11_File.xlsm: The Workbook monitor serial port devices by VBA file I/O

  * MonitoringDHT11_PyCOM.xlsm: The Workbook monitor serial port devices by a COM server with Python
    * dht11sensor_com.py : the COM server for serial port

 ![ExcelDHT11](./doc/ExcelDHT11.jpg)